ReinforceZwei/shiori-api/APIDOCS.md

 ### PATCH `/bookmark/{id}`

-Update information of a bookmark
+Update information of a bookmark.
+Will update values that are given in the body only

 Parameters
 | Name | Type | Description |